openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 backfilled.

 After a sensor change xDrip+ will automatically detect the new sensor and will delete all calibration data.
-You may check you bloody BG after activation and make a new initial calibration.
+You may check you blood glucose after activation and make a new initial calibration.

-### Step 4: Configure AAPS (for looping only)
+### Step 5: Configure AAPS (for looping only)

 -   In AAPS go to Config Builder > BG Source and check 'xDrip+'
 -   If AAPS does not receive BG values when phone is in airplane